xianlinbox/daily_practise/aws-solution-architect/vpc.md

 Routing Table: control where the network traffic direct to

-Internet Gateway: Help VPC talk to the Internet.act as NAT instance for public ip instance
+Internet Gateway: Help VPC talk to the Internet.act as NAT instance for public ip instance An egress-only internet gatewayis a horizontally scaled, redundant, and highly available VPC component that allows outbound communication over IPv6 from instances in your VPC to the internet, and prevents the internet from initiating an IPv6 connection with your instances.

 Public Subnets: the instance has a public ip address Private subnets: access internet throgh NAT instance or NAT gateway.